visgl/luma.gl/docs/upgrade-guide/README.md

 This page primarily contains a reference list of API changes.
 To facilitate porting to the v9 release we have also provided a [Porting Guide](/docs/upgrade-guide/porting-guide) that provides more background information and recommended porting strategies.

+### Removed Functionality

+Going forward, luma.gl will focus on leveraging the capabilities WebGPU, while maintaining a high-quality, compatible WebGL2 backend.
+To accelerate this roadmap, luma.gl v9 is dropping WebGL 1 support.

+- **WebGL1** is no longer supported.
+The `@luma.gl/webgl` backend now always creates a **WebGL2 context**.
+- **GLSL 1.00** is no longer supported.
+GLSL shaders need to be ported to **GLSL 3.00**.
+- **headless-gl** integration for Node.js is no longer supported, as it only supports WebGL 1.

 ### Non-API changes

 luma.gl v9 upgrades tooling and packaging to latest JavaScript ecosystem standards: